odewahn/docker-jumpstart/README.md

 * [Sharing images on Docker Hub](content/dockerhub.md).
 Finding and sharing images with the world.
 * [Additional Resources](content/additional-resources.md).
 Where to learn more once you've mastered the basics of Docker.

+Topics I'd love to cover in more depth are in the [wishlist](wishlist/) directory.
+Most of this stuff is just a place to keep links and research will (OK, might) someday lead to a more in-depth coverage.

 ## Contributing